Optimizing Variational Quantum Algorithms with qBang: Efficiently Interweaving Metric and Momentum to Navigate Flat Energy Landscapes: Theory

 In this section, we introduce \bang{}, that combines the Broyden quasi-Newton method with the natural gradient and adaptive momentum approaches.
 We discuss the core components of \bang{}, as well as its motivation, mechanics, and resources required on the programmable quantum device.
 We also introduce a simplified version of our optimization approach, which we refer to as \qbroyden{}.

-The algorithms \bang{} and \qbroyden{} utilize an adaptive approach to approximate the Fisher information matrix, drawing inspiration from the works of Amari, Park, and Fukumizu~\cite{Amari2000AdaptiveMethodRealizing, Park2000Adaptivenaturalgradient}.
-The rank-1 perturbation of the quantum Fisher information matrix is realized as a low-pass filter process with learning rate $\varepsilon_k$, allowing the metric to pick up momentum as the energy landscape is traversed,
+The algorithms \bang{} and \qbroyden{} utilize an adaptive approach to approximate the QFIM, drawing inspiration from the works of Amari, Park, and Fukumizu~\cite{Amari2000AdaptiveMethodRealizing, Park2000Adaptivenaturalgradient}.
+The intuition behind this approach can be understood as follows.
+We would like to retain the benefits of the natural gradient method without computing the QFIM at each iteration.
+For this reason, we assume that the QFIM varies slowly as the parameter space is traversed.
+For time step $k$, we use a metric denoted by the matrix $\mathbf{B}_k$.
+Between steps, the metric is updated with a rank-1 perturbation given by the current gradient.
+In particular, $\mathbf{B}_{k+1}$ is realized as a low-pass filter process with learning rate $\varepsilon_k$, allowing the metric to pick up momentum as the parameter space is traversed, given by the relation

 Conceptually, this updates the local metric with an approximation of the Hessian.
-The latter is equivalent to the Fisher information matrix for, e.g., Gaussian statistics or if the connection between the probability of encountering a given state decreases exponentially with its energy density (see SI Sec.~V).
-Therefore, the impact of higher energetic states is exponentially suppressed in the average -- a feature that it shares with the imaginary time evolution approach.
+In the classical setting, the Hessian is equivalent to the Fisher information matrix for certain classes of optimisation problems, e.g., with Gaussian statistics or if the connection between the probability of encountering a given state decreases exponentially with its energy density (see SI \secref{app:connectionFIMHessian}).
+More generally, the connection to curvature is also found in the equivalence between the \textit{classical} Fisher information matrix and the Hessian of the relative entropy between two parametrically separated distributions~\cite{amari2016information}.
+We want to note that recently, Dash \emph{et al.}~\cite{Dash2024} have related the QFIM with the Hessian in the context of neural quantum states by using the infidelity with respect to the exact ground state as the cost function.
 The famous BFGS algorithm uses similar ideas as \eqref{eq:matrixfilter} but differs in approximating the Hessian using \textit{two} rank-1 updates.
-Mathematically speaking, their connection is found by the equivalence between the classical Fisher information and the Hessian of the relative entropy~\cite{amari2016information}.